-Online portal learners

-If you are studying via our online learning portal, the due date for each assessment task will appear next to the relevant learning item on your ‘My Progress’/Learning Plan page once you have commenced the cluster/module or unit.
+The due date for each assessment task will appear next to the relevant learning item on your ‘My Progress’/Learning Plan page in your online learning portal once you have commenced the cluster/module or unit.

 Your assessment due date will continue to be displayed (and may appear as ‘overdue’) after you have submitted your assessment but before your trainer has marked it – don’t worry!
 Your trainer will receive a notification that your work has been submitted and will review your submission within 5 working days.

-Paper-based learners

-When your trainer sends (via email or post) or hands you each of your assessment booklets, they should clearly write your due date on the front cover or in the body of the email.
-Please ensure you check this and don’t be afraid to ask for the due date if they have not added it for you.

-4.1.8 Practical Placement
+Practical Placement

-Practical Placement is a requirement of some of the qualifications delivered by Selmar Institute of Education.
+Practical placement is an essential part of building the hands-on skills needed to succeed in the workplace.
+At Selmar, we make it easy for learners to gain this experience through practical placement.

+For learners not currently employed in an education and care or community care service, our programs are structured to include dedicated practical placement time.
+This ensures learners have the opportunity to apply their knowledge in real-world settings, developing the confidence and competence needed to graduate career ready.

 Where Practical Placement is applicable, it is set out in practical placement blocks at specific points throughout the course.
 Practical Placement blocks must be completed within the set timeframe allocated to them within the qualification you are undertaking.

+Your trainer can support you with securing Practical Placement throughout your course.

-Early Childhood Education and Care
+a) Early Childhood Education and Care

 It is recommended that you complete these blocks 2 days per week, 7.5 hours per day.
 Any adjustments to this recommendation are assessed on a case-by-case basis and are subject to approval by your Trainer and Assessor.
 A minimum of 5 hours per day (totalling 15 hours per week minimum) applies.

-Aged Care
+b) Aged Care

 Learners completing our Aged Care qualifications are required to complete their placement blocks 2 days per week, 7.5 hours per day.
 Any adjustments to this are subject to approval by your Trainer and Assessor.